-All students are considered for all types of aid, and financial aid plans are made according to a student's eligibility in each program.
-Students must maintain satisfactory academic progress to keep financial aid eligibility as outlined on the Academic Grades and Financial Aid page.
+All students are considered for all types of aid, and financial aid plans are created according to a student's eligibility in each program.
+Students must make satisfactory academic progress each semester to maintain financial aid eligibility.
 The financial aid plan is conditional based upon continuation of legislative authority and availability of appropriated funds.
 Financial aid plans are based on data provided by the student on the Free Application for Federal Student Aid (FAFSA).
 Adjustments resulting from income, verification, changes in enrollment or housing status, or receipt of additional college or outside funding and scholarships may result in revisions to an original plan for financial aid.

-Descriptions of the primary sources of federal, state, and college aid follow:
+Descriptions of the primary sources of financial aid are as follows: